 - Address the “crows feet” around the eyes

-Our injectors are all physicians who have years of experience injecting dermal fillers and who have been trained by Dr. Chasin, our founder who has long been a sought-after trainer nationwide because of his skill and expertise in creating the most natural-looking results and making the most out of each filler’s unique properties.
+Our injectors are all physicians who have years of experience injecting dermal fillers and who have been trained by Dr. Chasin, who has long been a sought-after trainer nationwide because of his skill and expertise in creating the most natural-looking results and making the most out of each filler’s unique properties.

 Fillers For Lip Augmentation

 Everyone wants full, sexy, kissable lips, and now you can have them!
 If aging, heredity or dental problems have left you with thin or flattened lips, we can remodel them to a youthful, sexy shape.
 Our philosophy at Reflections is to give a more aesthetically pleasing appearance to the lips, ensuring that they look perfectly natural — not overdone!